"Probing the analogous and infinitely related structures of our universe, from the microscopic to the macrocosmic" (Casey Mcdonough).

 My newest sculptures and paintings are the result of my studio practice evolving and expanding over the past few years.
-Shifting away from using found specimen as the primary art making materials, I have begun to push toward more intentional manipulation and reproduction of the natural forms and patterns using more traditional sculptural materials.
-These new creations remain faithful to the original forms, while simultaneously exploring ecstatic new possibilities through wild exaggerations in scale, composition, and color.
+Shifting away from using found specimen as the primary art making materials, I have begun to push toward more intentional manipulation and reproduction of the natural forms and patterns using more traditional materials.
+These new creations remain faithful to the original forms, while simultaneously exploring ecstatic new possibilities often through exaggerations in scale, composition, and color.

 Through these explorations, I hope to open up a dialogue toward reconstructing new ways of seeing ourselves and our collective place in the world - to encourage a deeper understanding of what it means to be human and to have a more grounded and sustainable connection to the earth we are given to live and move and have our being.